rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-Once you start your application again and query for a list of users, every user should have the identical username.
+Once you start your application again and query for a list of users, every user should have an identical username.

 {{< highlight javascript >}}
 // query